An Animin is a transapient entity which behaves in such an unpredictable fashion as to be completely beyond modosophont

-Animin is the generic name for any transapient, whatever its origin (ai, alife, biont, vec, or xeno) that has traits and capabilities of a being of the first toposophic or higher but does not have an analytical form of intelligence.
-It may appear to operate by instinct, or may have a form of intelligence that humans and other ordinary Terragens cannot comprehend.
-Such entities may entirely lack self-awareness, and have very few characteristics in common with self-aware beings.
+Animins in general have the capabilities, technology and processing capacity of a transapient of S:1 level or higher but do not have an analytical form of intelligence.
+An animin may appear to operate by instinct and to have goals, motives and moral imperatives that humans and other ordinary Terragens cannot hope to comprehend.
+Such entities may entirely lack self-awareness, and have very few toposophic characteristics in common with self-aware beings.
 Even transapients with a similar level of sophistication often indicate that they cannot interpret the actions of an animin.

 The existence of animins shows that consciousness does not evolve in a linear fashion, and that at each toposophic level there is a broad landscape of possible mentalities.
 In conventional toposophic mind-space diagrams, animins generally lie completely outside the human, transhuman and posthuman volumes.
 Their unpredictable nature is sometimes compared to a force of nature; for this reason animins are often known by the alternative name 'elementals'.

 The animins are extremely diverse, more so than the better recognized transapients, but they typically interact less with modosophonts and have little to do with civilization as ordinary sophonts understand it.
 They are nevertheless highly valued and sought after by artists, eccentrics, mystics, and lateral thinkers of all kinds.
 Such quests are hazardous.
 Many animins are reclusive and some can be dangerous if approached; they are even less predictable than other transapients.
 There are perhaps several hundred billion such beings in known space.